richlander/container-workshop/publish-in-sdk-container.md

 ## Publish container image to a local registry

-It is straightforward to host a local registry using the [`registry`](https://hub.docker.com/_/registry) image.
-You can then push to it using the same pattern.
+It is possible to host a local registry using the [`registry`](https://hub.docker.com/_/registry) image.
+This doesn't currently work, unless a TLS certificate is used.

 Launch a local registry instance